JavuesZhang/CS302_Project2/proj2 design document.md

 - Learn how to expand bash functions with shell script
 - Install these plugins on `zsh` and see how they work
 - Go through source code of these plugins
-- Transfer these functions to bash
+- Reimplement these functions on bash-shell

 ## Implementation